sss-lehigh/SystemsTutorials/concurrent_ds/README.md

     Plot the results.

     You will notice that the sequential version actually outperforms the hand-over-hand locking version, even with 8 threads.
 As a matter of fact, as the number of threads increases, the hand over hand locking binary search tree begins to lower in total throughput.
 This is due to the extremely high cost of traversing, since we must exclusively lock every node in the traversal.
 As the threads scale, the cost of contention outweighs the performance benefit that is able to be achieved by introducing more threads in the first place.
-A solution that would mitigate this issue would be to use a readers-writers lock, so threads can traverse the same nodes in parallel, and only exclusively lock nodes when they need to modify them.

-    As an extension to this tutorial, you could try modifying the HoH locking solution you just created to use a R/W lock, and see how the performance improves.
+A solution that would mitigate this issue would be to use a reader/writer (R/W) lock, so threads can traverse the same nodes in parallel, and only exclusively lock nodes when they need to modify them.
+As an extension to this tutorial, you could try modifying the HoH locking solution you just created to use a R/W lock instead, and see how the performance improves.
 Note that you will need to be sure to not introduce deadlock (always lock and unlock nodes in the same order).

-    Tutorials 3 and 4 will build off of the plot we just produced, and will exemplify concurrency techniques which DO benefit from the use of increasing threads.
+    Tutorials 3 and 4 will add to the plot we just produced, and will exemplify concurrency techniques which DO benefit from the use of increasing numbers of threads.

-    TODO: keep this as a "bad" example of a concurrent impl, and just mention that using a R/W lock would improve this?
+    TODO: should I keep this as a "bad" example of a concurrent impl, and just mention that using a R/W lock would improve this?
 Or change to R/W lock?

 ## Optimistic locking [ TUTORIAL WRITE-UP NOT YET COMPLETED ]